 Fragments of the lives of some of Dublin’s inhabitants are portrayed in this short story collection by James Joyce.
 Although I was not impressed by the writing style, I did enjoy some of the short stories, just not the majority of them.
 I wrote a full review early on in the year.

 The Picture of Dorian Gray by Oscar Wilde

 This is another of my favourite classics.
-Oscar Wilde wrote a compelling story about what happens when a man sells his soul to make sure that his picture and not himself ages and decays.
-He starts to pursuit a libertine lifestyle which leads to tragic events.
-If it was not for the boring descriptions of Dorian’s study of perfumes, music and jewels, this would be a perfect book.
+Oscar Wilde wrote a compelling story about what happens when a man sells his soul to make sure that his picture instead of him ages and decays.
+He starts to pursuit a libertine lifestyle, which leads to tragic events.
+If it weren’t for the boring descriptions of Dorian’s study of perfumes, music and jewels, this would have been a perfect book.

 Frankenstein by Mary Shelley

-Victor Frankenstein always wanted to discover the secrets of nature and considered science as a means to achieve greatness.
+Victor Frankenstein had always wanted to discover the secrets of nature and considered science as a means of achieving greatness.
 While at university, he managed to animate lifeless matter.
-But the creature born of his experiment didn’t meet his expectations.
-We are presented with a good reflexion about how a creator deals with the destructive actions of a creation who doesn’t fulfil his predetermined ideas of greatness.
+But the creature born of his experiment didn’t live up to his expectations.
+We are presented with a good reflection about how a creator deals with the destructive actions of a creation who doesn’t fulfil his predetermined ideas of greatness.
 You can read my full review here.

 Dracula by Bram Stoker

 Dracula is the only book in my Penguin English Library collection that I haven’t read yet, as I’m saving it for Halloween, but I’m familiar with the story thanks to the many adaptations there are.

 “When Jonathan Harker visits Transylvania to advise Count Dracula on a London home, he makes a horrifying discovery.
 Soon afterwards, a number of disturbing incidents unfold in England (…).”